Where Should I Look? Optimised Gaze Control for Whole-Body Collision Avoidance in Dynamic Environments: Heuristic Baseline Methods

 \section{Heuristic Baseline Methods}

-Since, to the best of our knowledge, there does not appear to be a comparable `smart' approach in the literature, we consider three baseline heuristic methods to compare against our proposed optimisation method: \begin{enumerate} \item Fixed camera position: The camera remains in a fixed position with respect to the base of the robot. \item Constant panning: The camera continuously pans at a fixed rate throughout the task.
-The tilt of the camera is fixed such that the optical axis intersects the ground at 30 degrees. \item Trajectory look-ahead: The camera is directed towards the future base position of the robot at a fixed number of time steps ahead in the planned trajectory. \end{enumerate}
+Since, to the best of our knowledge, there does not appear to be a comparable `smart' approach in the literature, we consider three baseline heuristic methods to compare against our proposed optimisation method: \begin{enumerate} \item Constant: The camera remains in a fixed position with respect to the base of the robot. \item Panning: The camera continuously pans at a constant rate throughout the task.
+The tilt of the camera is fixed such that the optical axis intersects the ground at 30 degrees. \item Look Ahead: The camera is directed towards the future base position of the robot at a fixed number of time steps ahead in the planned trajectory. \end{enumerate}

 To evaluate the methods, we perform benchmarking on a variety of tasks in both 2D and 3D.
 In all experiments, the robot is not provided with any knowledge of the environment prior to receiving a goal command, after which all mapping and perception is obtained via live sensor measurements.